webyda/skick/README.md

 This is *too* inconvenient in many situations.
 For this reason, Skick provides an alternative out of the box called a *conversation*.
 A conversation takes place between two actors, one caller and one responder.
-These take turns in passing messages to each other in a call and response fashion.
+These take turns in passing messages to eachother in a call and response fashion.

 In a conversation in Skick, the actions involved are not normal asynchronous functions, but asynchronous generator functions.
 Messages are sent and received